OpenClassrooms-Student-Center/Developpez-le-front-end-en-utilisant-Angular/README.md

 1. The ability to display on the Home page a dougnut shape chart with the name of the participating countries (from a static dataset) and their total number of medals.
 2. The ability to display on the Details pages a line chart representing the total number of medals per particaption.

 **N.B.:** Not really a feature, on the Home page there are informations about the number of Olympics and the number of countries.
-On th Details pages, there are informations about the number of participations (entries) and athletes per country.
+On the Details pages, there are informations about the number of participations (entries) and athletes per country.

 ---